- Post/Page Title

 After installing and activating the Custom Bulk/Quick Edit plugin, configure the plugin settings …

 Configure settings to add custom options to posts and pages …

 (Custom Bulk/Quick Edit)

 After configuring the plugin’s options, you will see new fields appear in the Bulk/Quick editor area …

 For more details, go here}:

 Congratulations!
-Now you know how to use the WordPress Quick Edit to edit your posts and pages.
+Now you know how to use the WordPress inline editor function (Quick Edit) to quickly edit WordPress pages and posts.